Ferdinand Marian: Later roles

 The same year as Jud Süß, Marian starred in another propaganda film directed by Veit Harlan, Ohm Krüger.
 The film was a biopic of Boer political leader Paul Kruger, and portrayed the British as the villains of the Second Boer War, with Marian playing British mastermind Cecil Rhodes.
 The film co-starred Emil Jannings and Gustaf Gründgens, who both had rejected the role of Jud Süß the year before.

-In 1943 he starred as Cagliostro in Josef von Báky's fantasy comedy Münchhausen, in Romance in a Minor Key, in Tonelli.
+In 1943 he starred as Cagliostro in Josef von Báky's fantasy comedy Münchhausen, and also in Romance in a Minor Key, and Tonelli.
 His last film role was in Das Gesetz der Liebe (1945).

 Death

 Marian died in a road accident in 1946 near the village of Dürneck (today part of Freising) in Bavaria, probably driving under the influence of alcohol.
 It is said that he was on his way to Munich with a borrowed car to collect denazification papers that with the permission of US film officer Eric Pleskow would allow him to work again, having celebrated this news just beforehand.
 Friedrich Knilli suggested the death was suicide, as Marian had been unable to cope with his participation in Jud Süß.